781flyingdutchman/background_downloader/README.md

 ```
 Progress updates start with 0.0 when the actual download starts (which may be in the future, e.g. if waiting for a WiFi connection), and will be sent periodically, not more than twice per second per task.
 If a task completes successfully you will receive a final progress update with a `progress` value of 1.0 (`progressComplete`).
 Failed tasks generate `progress` of `progressFailed` (-1.0), canceled tasks `progressCanceled` (-2.0), notFound tasks `progressNotFound` (-3.0), waitingToRetry tasks `progressWaitingToRetry` (-4.0) and paused tasks `progressPaused` (-5.0).

+A `DownloadProgressIndicator` widget is included with the package, and the example app shows how to wire it up.
+The widget can be configured to include pause and resume buttons, and to expand to show multiple simultaneous downloads.

 #### Status

 If you want to monitor status changes while the download is underway (i.e. not only the final state, which you will receive as the result of the `download` call) you can add a status change callback that takes the status as an argument: